ME-ICA/tedana/CONTRIBUTING.md

 You can see a list of current contributors in the [contributors tab][link_contributors] and in this document (kept up to date by the [all contributors bot][link_all-contributors-bot]).
+You can see [here][link_all-contributors-bot-usage] for instructions on how to use the bot.

 ## Thank you!